 Christina is passionate about the benefits of language learning and making a positive impact on the lives of young children and their families.
 Her background includes a bachelors degree in communications and Spanish from the University of Minnesota and a Child Development Diploma from Rochester Community and Technical College.
 She studied abroad in Spain, Venezuela and Colombia.

-She is part of United Way of Olmsted County's Culturally Powered Communities initiative, serves on the board of Families First of Minnesota, the leadership table of Cradle2Career, the Olmsted County BRIDGE early childhood workgroup, and IMAA's Whole Family Systems core team.
+She serves on the leadership table of Cradle2Career, the Olmsted County BRIDGE early childhood workgroup, and IMAA's Whole Family Systems core team.
+She also participated United Way of Olmsted County's Culturally Powered Communities initiative and served on the board of Families First of Minnesota for 6 years.

 Viri grew up in a bilingual family in El Paso, Texas with a love of learning both languages.
 She joined the Listos team in 2018 as a Spanish teacher and lead the School Age classroom in 2020 during distance and hybrid learning.
 She has a Bachelor's degree from the University of Texas at El Paso.
 As the program director she's grown the Butterfly Festival into a large scale community event and leads children and adults in deepening their knowledge around social and emotional regulation and anti bias initiatives.